huan/docker-simple-mail-forwarder/README.md

 What is SMF?
 (Simple Mail Forwarder)
 ------------------------------------
 If you have a domain name, only want to have a(or a few) email address from this domain, but forward all the emails to gmail(etc).
-SMF is exactly what you need. (with [Docker](http://docker.com)
+SMF is exactly what you need. (with [Docker](http://docker.com))

 This docker was built for maximum **simple** & **easy** to use because of this reason.
-I had many domains and need email address of them(for fun/work), and I'd love to zero config.
+I had many domains and need email address of them(for fun/work), and I hate config mail server.
 Some dns provider provide free email forwarding service for their own domain. some not.
 And some email forwarding service is not free.
 So I decided to make it myself(thanks docker).

 ### Related Services
 - [DuoCircle Email Forwarding](http://www.duocircle.com/services/email-forwarding) From $59.95/year
-- [https://www.cloudmailin.com/plans](https://www.cloudmailin.com/plans) From $9/month.
+- [Cloud Mail In](https://www.cloudmailin.com/plans) From $9/month.
 And it is not for human.

 I was about to pay $10/year maybe, but the cheapest plan is $9 per month.
 Having a $10 USD machine with unlimited mail&domains/month is an amazing idea!
-And of couse you also could put other dockers in the machine. :-D
+And of couse you also could put other dockers in this machine. :-D

 Quick Start (TL;DR)
 -------------------